flamewave000/dragonflagon-fvtt/df-qol/README.md

 The D&D 5e PHB states that an space touched by a spell's shape is affected, with the exception of Circular attacks (Sphere/Circle) in-which the square's center must be within the area of effect to targetted.
 Foundry by default instead uses requires the center of a square to be inside for ALL measure templates to be targetted.

 When enabled, the Core Foundry template measurements will be overridden to follow D&D 5e's style of template targetting.
+There is also an option to revoke the Circle Template's rule exception and behave the same as the rest, hitting any square it touches.

 |Foundry Core|D&D 5e|
 |:-:|:-:|